Build Back Better Initiative and the Future of Green Technology

 For any generator of renewable energy, ensuring that excess energy can be stored correctly is a cornerstone of the overall impact and performance of the wind or solar installation.
 As battery energy storage costs continue to decline, and other novel energy storage methods become commonplace, these new tax credits provide a foothold needed for those eco-friendly technologies to take root in today’s rapidly-changing electrical grid.

 Under the new legislation, the ITC includes expanded coverage of eligible energy storage technology and also secures funding for grants and loans for certain electric cooperatives to purchase and deploy renewable energy systems and improvements.

 The Build Back Better plan also facilitates increased Rural Energy for America Program (REAP) funding through the USDA, to fund underserved technologies, like Distributed Wind and biogas.

 “A REAP reserve fund supporting underserved technologies, such as distributed wind, would help address climate change and expand domestic manufacturing of clean energy technology, creating jobs and bringing down costs for energy users and others,” said Mike Bergey, Board President of the Distributed Wind Energy Association.

 But this bill hasn’t passed the Senate yet and it’s imperative that we continue to show our support.

 Build Back Better Initiative: What You Can Do To Help

-The Author, Dan Clunies, is a DWEA board member, 10-year veteran of the oil and gas industry, and former Houston resident who enjoyed motorcycling in the Texas Hill Country.
+The Author, Dan Clunies, is a DWEA board member, a 10-year veteran of the oil and gas industry, and a former Houston resident who enjoyed motorcycling in the Texas Hill Country.
 He now works for Windurance, a technology leader in blade pitch control and power electronics for the wind energy industry in his hometown of Pittsburgh.